cognitoforms/ExoWeb/README.markdown

 #### Object Model

-Using the open source [ExoModel](http://github.com/vc3/exomodel) library, a server-side object model, e.g., Entity Framework or NHibernate, can be represented in a basic form on the client (check out the ExoGraph project page for support details).
+Using the open source [ExoModel](http://github.com/vc3/exomodel) library, a server-side object model, e.g., Entity Framework or NHibernate, can be represented in a basic form on the client (check out the ExoModel project page for support details).
 This client-side model is built and modified based on JSON, which can be fetched from the server as needed.
 Each model type is represented by a unique JavaScript type of the same name.
 For this reason, mixing of these generated types with intrinsic JavaScript types (String, Number, etc) should be relatively transparent and easy.
 Also, types can be extended on the client to add additional behavior or properties.

 Instances can be fetched from the server using a simple querying interface, or they can be created on the client.
 Changes to the model are detected - including property value changes, list modification, and creating and deleting objects.
 These changes can trigger rules, drive UI behavior, and are replayed on the server with each asynchronous request.

 #### User Interface

 The UI strategy is currently based on the open source ASP.NET AJAX library's client-side templates, which are designed to be intuitive for someone who is familiar with the fundamental languages of the web: HTML, CSS, and JavaScript.
-Some notable additions are: CSS selector- and JavaScript-based template selection, toggling, metadata, and lazy loading.
+Some notable additions are: dynamic template selection, toggling, metadata, and lazy loading.

 #### Rules & Validation